SPEAKER SERIES - REPTILES

 Learn what to do if you see or hear a rattlesnake in the wild, why Gila monsters are such amazing animals, why desert tortoises are protected animals, and how to tell if a snake is venomous or non-venomous.
 Explore various methods of staying safe in our desert environment as well.

 Please note that this demonstration does include live venomous animals, but that they are kept in locked display cases at all times.
-We believe these animals can help teach valuable information and therefore we incorporate them into our education programs with the utmost safety.
+These animals can help teach valuable information and therefore the speakers incorporate them into education programs with the utmost safety.
 Animals used for interactions are non-venomous and are proven education animals.

 This event includes a short tour of Southwest Wildlife followed by an hour program by our featured evening presenter.